Table of Contents

 |LDH||6 – 12 hours||2 – 4 days||1 – 2 weeks|

 ECG diagnostics for myocardial infarction

-In the case of non ST-segment elevation myocardial infarction, the ST-segment may be temporarily depressed and accompanied by a negative preterminal T-wave.
-The ECG changes of NSTEMI are often atypical, which means that an infarction can only be ruled out by repeated heart enzyme counts.
+In the case of non ST-segment elevation myocardial infarction, the ST-segment may be temporarily depressed and may be accompanied by a negative pre-terminal T-wave.
+The ECG changes of NSTEMI are often atypical, which means that an infarction can only be ruled out through repeated heart enzyme counts.

 In case of an ST-segment elevation myocardial infarction, the ECG shows typical changes, such as the monophasic ST-segment elevation, which transitions directly into the T-wave, with pathologically enlarged Q-spikes.
 Various other ECG changes are typical depending on the stage of the infarction:

 - Initial stage: Up to six hours after the infarction, typically characterized by pointed elevation of the T-wave, which is called anoxic T-wave

 - Acute infarction: Few hours up to days after the infarction, characterized by the typical monophasic ST-elevation